Alipay-Med/medDQA_benchmark/README.md

 * **Subtask 2 Table Interpretation:** This requires the model to parse tabular data within laboratory reports (e.g. test results and reference intervals).
 * **Subtask 3 Table Numerical Reasoning:** This requires the model to apply quantitative reasoning to identify and interpret abnormal indicators of laboratory reports.

 **Task 2: Clinical Reasoning VQA (With Context):** This task poses a significant challenge to models by demanding not only an accurate extraction of the image content but also the professional clinical diagnoses that combine the report's information with a piece of medical knowledge (context) which support the reasoning process.
+This task includes both multiple-choice questions (MC) and short-answer (SA) formats for assessment.
 * **Subtask 1 Disease Diagnosis:** This requires the model to perform disease diagnosis based on abnormal indicators in laboratory tests (e.g. blood tests), and medical knowledge to support the diagnostic process.
 * **Subtask 2 Disease Status Diagnosis:**  This requires the model to assess the severity and stage of disease such as tumor staging based on findings in report and provided medical knowledge.
 * **Subtask 3 Advice or Treatment:** This requires the model to generate advice such as further examinations or treatment plans.